flimflam-austin/hugo-cms-test/content/quick_reads/20180704-18-06-19-forever-war/index.md

       how long is too long?
     _key: card-1-b4e2640f-1ab4-4b99-b160-a6d96ffe6a58
   - order: 1
+    useCheckmark: false
     body: "## Background\n\n* AUMF = Authorization for Use of Military Force\n* AUMF became public law on Sept.
 18, 2001 after 9/11 attacks.\n* Allows president to use ‘all necessary & appropriate forces against’ terrorists who committed or aided in 9/11 attacks a\x13 particularly, Al Qaeda & Taliban.\n\n\n\nsounds reasonable..."
     _key: card-2-a4f01c73-e6d4-4191-b7d9-ba00926648b6
   - order: 2
+    useCheckmark: false
     body: >-
       ## What’s the Controversy?

-      * Nearly 17 years later, AUMF is still being used, allowing Presidents Bush, Obama, & Trump to also fight _other_ terrorists around world.
+      * Nearly 17 years later, AUMF is still being used, allowing Presidents Bush, Obama, & Trump to also fight_other_ terrorists around world.

       * America’s war on terror now stretches to no less than 76 countries (39% of the planet).